TheShadow29/vognet-pytorch/EXPTS.md

 We provide google drive links to the best model, the output predictions for all the tables in the paper.
 Alternatively, you can download them at once from [this drive link](https://drive.google.com/open?id=1e3FiX4FTC8n6UrzY9fTYQzFNKWHihzoQ)

+Additionally, the exact command used to run the model can be found in the log file under `cmd`

 ## GT5 Models, All Conc Strategies
 Page 7, Table 3, Row 1